 To test equipment and the behaviour of lunar dust, ESA will be working with simulated Moon dust mined from a volcanic region in Germany.

 Working with the simulant is no easy feat.
 “The rarity of the lunar glass-like material makes it a special kind of dust.
 We need to grind the source material but that means removing the sharp edges,” says Erin Tranfield, biologist and expert in dust toxicity.

 The lunar soil does have a bright side.
 “You can heat it to produce bricks that can offer shelter for astronauts.
 Oxygen can be extracted from the soil to sustain human missions on the Moon,” explains science advisor Aidan Cowley.

-This week ESA is hosting a workshop on lunar resources at the European Space Research Technology Centre in the Netherlands, meanwhile in space ESA astronaut Alexander Gerst is running a session of the Airway Monitoring experiment to monitor lung health in reduced gravity – preparing for a sustainable return to our nearest neighbour in the Solar System.
+This week ESA is hosting a workshop on lunar resources at the European Space Research Technology Centre in the Netherlands, meanwhile in space ESA astronaut Alexander Gerst is running a session of the Airway Monitoring experiment to monitor lung health in reduced gravity – preparing for a sustainable return to our nearest neighbor in the Solar System.